ptr727/NxWitness/README.md

   - Conditional build time branch logic controls image creation vs. image publishing.

 Note that only the `develop` branch will use online version information at build time, the `main` branch still relies on the static `Version.json` file I manually curate.
 I am not yet confident in the logic used in `CreateMatrix` utility or the `releases.json` data published by Network Optix.

+Updating the mediaserver inside docker is not supported, to update the server version pull a new container image, it is "the docker way".

 ## Network Optix and Docker